 Is there one person who dominates the discussion and tends to get their way?
-Or, are you able to reach consensus and be in agreement regarding the solution or decision?
+Or, are you able to reach a consensus and be in agreement regarding the solution or decision?

 Would it help to have a structured approach to come up with ideas and determine the best course of action?

-The “Six Thinking Hats” is a decision-making tool for groups to use for reaching consensus.
+The “Six Thinking Hats” is a decision-making tool for groups to use for reaching a consensus.
 The technique was created by Edward de Bono 35 years ago.
 The strategy continues to be used with success.